sheehanm4/myFinanceProject/README.md

 # Libraries that will be needed

+-pandas
+-numpy
+-plotly
+-yfinance

+### Using the Scripts

+1. Run the Stock.py Script

 '''
-pandas
-numpy
-plotly
-yfinance
+/.stock.py
 '''

-### Using the Scripts

-1. Run the Stock.py Script

-> /.stock.py

 2. Enter in a valid Stock Symbol